Jail recommended for police officer after high-speed crash kills boy

 The maximum sentence for the offence is 14 years in prison.

-The police officer addressed the court today, expressing his sympathy to family members of Nicolas, who were in the courtroom.
+The police officer addressed the court, expressing his sympathy to family members of Nicolas, who were in the courtroom.

-Ouellet’s trial heard he was travelling at more than 120 km/h in a 50 km/h zone when he hit the vehicle carrying the boy.
+Ouellet’s trial heard he was travelling at more than 120 km/h in a 50 km/h zone when he hit the vehicle carrying the boy in a suburb just south of Montreal.

 (Cogeco Nouvelles)